adotsch/datasets/taxi/README.md

 ## Motivation

 Of course it's [Mark Litwintschik's kdb+/q blog post](https://tech.marksblogg.com/billion-nyc-taxi-kdb.html) in his benchmark series.
+It was only 1.1 billion back then, now it is half billion more.
 I wanted to get hold on this data in some form, but I didn't want to go through his path as the same source data can be used directly to build a KDB database.

 ## Prerequisites